song682/bop-integration-catifized/README.md

 ## **Changes**
 * General Tweaks
   * Removed Gravestones from spawning in the Nether.
 They are useless.
   * Made Biome Essence Ore spawn in the End.
   * Made Celestial Crystals spawn in the End.
-    * Could remove the Enderporter recipe.
+  * Could remove the Enderporter recipe.(&)
   * Made the Biome Finder recipe harder by making it require Celestial Crystals and Ghastly Souls.
 (Disabled by default.(&))
   * Added a recipe to craft Rotten Flesh out of Chunks of Flesh and Eyebulbs.
 (Disabled by default.(&))
   * Added an option to lower the spawn rate of nether wasp hives.
   * Remove decrease koru rarity for it is incompatible with modern 1.7.10 mixins environments. (*)

 * Thaumcraft
   * Allow Silverwood trees to spawn all BOP biomes that are forests or plains.
   * Add Aspects to some BOP items that were missing them.
 * Industrialcraft 2
-    * The former Industrialcraft 2 integratiion module is removed between 1.0.1 to 1.0.6 for the reason that can't be compatible in the modern 1.7.10 mixins environment.
-After 1.1.0 it fixed the spawning behaviour of Rubber Trees.
+  * The former Industrialcraft 2 integration module is removed between 1.0.1 to 1.0.6 for the reason that can't be compatible in the modern 1.7.10 mixins environment.
+After 1.1.0 it fixed the spawning behavior of Rubber Trees.
 No more hundreds of floating Rubber Trees in marsh biomes. (*)

 ## **Requirements**
 * [Biomes O' Plenty for 1.7.10](https://minecraft.curseforge.com/projects/biomes-o-plenty)